FluffinPuffin/magicTheGatheringWebsite/README.md

 # magicTheGatheringWebsite
 Current project.
-Making a playable Magic The Gathering online that is mobile compatible
+Making a playable Magic The Gathering online that is mobile compatible.
+In collaberation with Juan Layrisse